-- (4) The stock-based compensation amounts shown reflect the aggregate grant date fair value, assuming no risk of forfeiture, of stock option awards granted during Fiscal 2013, Fiscal 2012 and Fiscal 2011 calculated in accordance with ASC 718.
-We use the Black-Scholes option pricing model to estimate the fair value of stock options granted, which requires the input of both subjective and objective assumptions.
-The assumptions used in the valuation of stock-based awards are discussed in Note 20 to our Audited Consolidated Financial Statements included in our Annual Report on Form 10-K for Fiscal 2013.
-The increased amount for Mr. Lauren's stock option awards from Fiscal 2011 to Fiscal 2012 is attributable to the increase in the stock price of our Class A Common Stock, which is a factor used in calculating the aggregate grant date fair value of his equity awards.
-Pursuant to the Former Lauren Employment Agreement, Mr. Lauren's equity awards were provided based upon a fixed number of shares rather than a dollar value and this number of shares had not changed since Fiscal 2009.
-For Fiscal 2013, this is no longer the case under the New Lauren Employment Agreement and Mr. Lauren's equity awards are now based on a dollar value. - (5) The amounts reported in this column represent payments made under the EOAIP (or, in the case of Mr. Madore, under the EIP) in June, following the expiration of the fiscal year to which the payments relate. - (6) The NEOs did not receive any above-market or preferential earnings on compensation deferred on a basis that is not tax qualified.
-See "Non-Qualified Deferred Compensation." - (7) The amounts reported in this column represent the aggregate dollar amount for each NEO of all other compensation for the year, including perquisites and other personal benefits.
-Under SEC rules, we are required to identify by type all perquisites and other personal benefits for an NEO if the total value for that individual equals or exceeds \$10,000, and to report and quantify each perquisite or personal benefit that exceeds the greater of \$25,000 or 10% of the total amount for that individual.
+- (a) Mr. Larsson received his initial equity award in the form of PSUs, PRSUs, and time-based RSUs on November 3, 2015.
+His Fiscal 2016 stock award of time-based RSUs can only be paid out at Target.
+PRSUs can be paid at a range of zero to Target.
+As previously noted, Mr. Larsson's Performance Shares will be included in the compensation tables in the Company's 2017 Proxy Statement. - (b) Ms. Hermann received her initial equity award in the form of Cliff RPSUs, Cliff RPSUs with TSR Modifier and time-based RSUs on her date of hire, April 7, 2014.
+Her Fiscal 2015 stock award of time-based RSUs can only be paid out at Target. - (c) Mr. Madore and Mr. D. Lauren became NEOs in Fiscal 2016. - (4) No stock options were granted in Fiscal 2016.
+The stock-based compensation amounts shown reflect the aggregate grant date fair value, assuming no risk of forfeiture, of stock option awards granted during Fiscal 2015 and Fiscal 2014, calculated in accordance with ASC 718.
+We use the Black-Scholes option pricing model to estimate the fair value of stock options granted, which requires the input of both subjective assumptions.
+The assumptions used in the valuation of stock-based awards are discussed in Note 19 to our Audited Consolidated Financial Statements included in our Annual Report on Form 10-K for Fiscal 2016. - (5) The amounts reported in this column represent payments made under the EOAIP (or in the case of Mr. D. Lauren, under the EIP) in June following the end of the fiscal year to which the payments relate. - (6) The NEOs did not receive any above-market or preferential earnings on compensation deferred on a basis that is not tax qualified.
+See the "Non-Qualified Deferred Compensation Table." - (7) The amounts reported in this column represent the aggregate dollar amount for each NEO of all other compensation for the year, including perquisites and other personal benefits.
+Under SEC rules, we are required to identify by type all perquisites and other personal benefits for a NEO if the total value for that individual equals or exceeds \$10,000, and to report and quantify each perquisite or personal benefit that exceeds the greater of \$25,000 or 10% of the total amount for that individual.

-In Fiscal 2013, Mr. Lauren received perquisites and other personal benefits, including personal use of an automobile and driver (\$68,050), enhanced amount of business travel accident coverage, security and reimbursement for personal travel (\$200,000).
+In Fiscal 2016, Mr. R. Lauren received perquisites and other personal benefits, including: personal use of an automobile and driver (\$71,890), enhanced amount of business travel accident coverage, and reimbursement for personal travel (\$200,000).